onomatopoetica/note-taker/README.md

 ```
 #### Tests
 ```
-Enter command 'npm install --save express uniqid' after cloning the repo to install `Express.js` and `uniqid npm`.
+Enter command 'npm install --save express uniqid' after cloning the repo to install Express.js and uniqid npm.
 The application will be invoked by using nodemon or entering the following in the command line: 'node server.js'.
 You will see `App listening on PORT 3000` in the console.
 You can then view the app on `http://localhost:3000/`.
 ```
 #### Contribution Guidelines
 ```